1st President: John W. Carr (1923-26, 1st term) (1933-36, 2nd term)

 Interim President: Thomas I. Miller (August – November 2006)

 11th President: Randy J. Dunn (2006-2013)

 Dr. Randy J. Dunn became President of Murray State University on December 1, 2006.
 Prior to coming to Murray State, Dunn served as the State Superintendent of Education for the Illinois State Board of Education.
 During his tenure at Murray State Dunn successfully completed the largest fundraising campaign in the institution's history, Hold Thy Banner High: The Campaign for the Students of Murray State University, eclipsing the original goal of $60 million to finish with over $71 million raised.
 Dunn also completed construction and renovations on a number of campus facilities, including but not limited to, Heritage Hall, Jesse L. Jones Family Clock Tower, Jesse.
 D. Jones Hall, Gene W. Ray Science Campus, Gene W. Ray Basketball Practice Facility, Elizabeth Residential College, Clark Residential College, Richmond Residential College and a new postsecondary education facility in Paducah.

-Interim President: Thomas I. Miller (2013 – present)
+12th President: Thomas I. Miller (2013 – 2014)

 Dr. Thomas I. Miller was named Interim President of Murray State University in July 2013 and was unanimously named by the Board of Regents as Murray State University’s 12th President on March 12, 2014.
 Miller earned both the bachelor and master’s degrees from Murray State University and the doctorate from the University of Arkansas.
 After completion of the doctorate he returned to Murray and has served over 17 years as an Instructor, Assistant, Associate and Full Professor of Accounting as well as Chair of the Department of Accounting.
 He also served over 20 years as the Executive Director of the Murray State University Foundation and previously as Interim President in 2006.